0xKa/test-repo/README.md

-# I finally decided to learn git and gihub. (that's why I'v created this repo..)
+# I finally decided to learn git and gihub.
+## (that's why I'v created this repo...)